renpenguin/renpenguin.github.io/_posts/2025-01-09-chirp-lang.md

 color: "#1e5085"
 project: chirp
 ---
-Programming has never been as accessible as it is now, thanks to the extensive development of easy-to-learn, beginner-friendly languages.
+Programming is more accessible than ever, thanks to the extensive development of easy-to-learn, beginner-friendly languages.
 Unfortunately, many of these languages make trade-offs for the sake of "approachability" which come to cause intense headaches in larger projects, but wriggle their way into production all the same.
-This is my attempt to design and implement an alternative using the [Odin programming language](https://odin-lang.org/).
+This is my attempt to design and implement a headache-free alternative using the [Odin programming language](https://odin-lang.org/).

 Two such beginner-friendly languages are Lua ([which I've previously discussed]({% post_url 2024-07-30-c-not-lua %})) and Python.
 Their easy-to-read near-pseudocode syntax makes them a great starting point for novice programmers (Python *carried* my early programming journey).
 However, their dynamic typing makes it easy to get erroneous values without reporting any sort of coherent error *or even reacting at all until much later in the code*.
 In a recent project for the [Picotron](https://www.lexaloffle.com/picotron.php), which uses Lua, I made a few typos and referenced variables that *did not exist*.
 The Lua compiler did **nothing**.
 It took a full hour to discover this as the culprit for my broken code.
 I would argue that dynamically typed languages make programming *harder* even than low-level language such as C.
 <small>This happened to me after my original Lua slander post, so I might post a revised version at some point soon</small>